jreynolds0962/CodeKeeper/README.md

 Add the jar file to your referenced libraries

-1. Go to the "CodeGenerator.java" file
+1. Go to the [CodeGenerator.java](./Generator/src/CodeGenerator.java) file

 2. Input your "website name" and "username" in the required fields